MJC Irrigation in the News

 In-class learning leads to in-field growth

 This year, a team of four student interns headed-up ESRCD’s mobile irrigation lab service.
-Interestingly, though not coincidentally, they all had one connection in common — Steve Amador, professor in the Agriculture & Environmental Sciences department at Modesto Junior College (MJC).
+Interestingly, though not coincidentally, they all had one connection in common — Steve Amador, former professor in the Agriculture & Environmental Sciences department at Modesto Junior College (MJC).

 “I was asked to present at a Resource Conservation District board meeting a few years back.
-They had an open internship position and it fell together,” said Amador, who also serves as the faculty advisor for the Irrigation Technology program at MJC.
+They had an open internship position and it fell together,” said Amador, who also served as the faculty advisor for the Irrigation Technology program at MJC.
 “They’ve been hiring MJC students ever since, and we have three working there now, along with an MJC graduate.”